Harvester CSI Driver

 - watchThen create the

-with the following manifest.apiVersion: rbac.authorization.k8s.io/v1
+clusterrolebindingto associate with the newclusterrolewith the following manifest.apiVersion: rbac.authorization.k8s.io/v1

 kind: ClusterRoleBinding